-This website provides an overview of a 5-year NSF-funded research project examining the flow of rumors and misperceptions online.
+This website provides an overview of a 5-year NSF-funded research project led by Kelly Garrett examining the flow of rumors and misperceptions online.
 It includes information about the project, the research team, publications, and will eventually also include relevant datasets.
 There is also a Twitter feed associated with the project, which aims to track relevant news and research (#FalseBeliefNews).